yetanotherchris/yetanotherchris.dev/_posts/2011-04-04-listing-all-mime-types-without-using-ole-and-iis-in-net.md

 <!--more-->

 Or you can cheat and simply query an XML file list of mimetypes.
-The application below does this, based on [a list from webmaster-toolkit.com][1].
+The application below does this, based on [a list from webmaster-toolkit.com][1]. **Update** - that's now a dead link.
+[This link has a list](http://www.whoishostingthis.com/resources/mime-types/) (thanks Tim).

 The full download includes the XML serialized file.